marinapts/postit/readme.md

 ## Run

-Initialize the bundling of css files and webpack
+Initialize the server, the bundling of css files and webpack using

     gulp

-Initialize the server:

-    npm start

-or

-    yarn start

-or

-    node server.js